 Stop Fouling & Scaling on RO Membranes Before It Starts

 With your water chemistry analysis in hand, devise a treatment strategy that prevents performance reductions from scaling or fouling.
 If scaling ions are ignored, your RO could rapidly scale or operate at low recovery, leaving performance on the table.
-If scaling ions are planned for, RO can be extremely reliable and optimized for performance.
+If you plan for scaling ions, RO can be extremely reliable and optimized for performance.
 There are solutions for removing scaling ions.
-These range from the simple, like pH control and anti-scalants, to more advanced solutions, such as selective scaling ion removal and RO-normalized flux live monitoring.
+These range from the simple, such as pH control and anti-scalants, to more advanced solutions, such as selective removal of scaling ions and live monitoring of RO-normalized flux.

 Choose an RO System that Can Achieve Your Performance Targets

-Not all RO systems are created equal.
-There are many factors that can affect the potential recovery in your treatment process, which include:
+Not all RO systems are created equally.
+Many factors can affect the potential recovery in your treatment process, which include:

-- Concentrate, purge, and flush cycles to wash away any scaling or fouling before it becomes irreversible.
+- Concentrating, purging, and flushing cycles to wash away any scaling or fouling before it becomes irreversible.

 - Clean-in-place systems, matched to your water chemistry.